neuronsimulator/nrn/docs/python/modelspec/programmatic/kschan.rst

 .. class:: KSGate

-    Syntax:
-        cannot be created directly

-    Description:
     A helper class for :class:`KSChan`.
 KSChan creates and destroys these objects internally.
 It cannot be created directly with h.KSGate.
 An error message will be printed if a reference is used after KSChan has destroyed the referenced KSGate.

     .. seealso::
         :meth:`KSChan.gate`